U.S. Route 167: North Louisiana

 US 167 enters the Kisatchie National Forest at Prospect and remains within its boundaries throughout Grant Parish and into Winn Parish.
 Notable junctions along this stretch include LA 8 at Bentley, LA 123 in Dry Prong, and LA 500 at Packton.
 About 9 mi north of Packton, US 167 curves due west onto East Lafayette Street in the town of Winnfield.
-The route overlaps US 84 and LA 34 through the center of town, where it crosses over the Kansas City Southern Railway (KCS) line and transitions onto West Court Street.
+The route overlaps US 84 and LA 34 through the center of town, where it crosses over the Canadian Pacific Kansas City (CPKC) railway line and transitions onto West Court Street.
 With the other highways departing to the south and west, US 167 resumes its northerly course out of Winnfield, passing through Dodson and into Jackson Parish.

-US 167 follows the KCS Railway into the town of Jonesboro, where it travels along Old Winnsboro Road.
+US 167 follows the CPKC into the town of Jonesboro, where it travels along Old Winnsboro Road.
 After beginning a concurrency with LA 147, US 167 intersects LA 4 (East Main Street) in the center of town.
 Just north of Jonesboro, US 167 passes through the adjacent communities of Hodge and North Hodge, where LA 147 turns off to the northwest.
 US 167 winds its way through Quitman, Ansley, and Clay before crossing into Lincoln Parish.

 In Lincoln Parish, US 167 proceeds north into the city of Ruston and diverges onto the one-way pair of Vienna and Trenton Streets.
 The route overlaps US 80 for nine blocks and also begins a longer concurrency with LA 146 at California Avenue.
 Heading out of the business district, US 167 passes through an interchange with I-20, connecting with Shreveport to the west and Monroe to the east.
 This interchange also marks the southern terminus of US 63, and the two highways will remain paired throughout the remainder of their distance in Louisiana.
 North of Ruston, the rural surroundings return once again.
 While passing through Vienna, LA 146 departs to the west.
 US 167 proceeds through Unionville and Dubach before crossing into Union Parish.

 In Union Parish, the highway enters Bernice, where it follows another one-way pair (Cherry and Plum Streets).
 In this small town, LA 2 Alt. utilizes the alignment of US 167 to reconnect to its parent route, LA 2.
 In Lillie, US 167 intersects the northern terminus of LA 15 just west of Spearsville.
 The route then curves northwest toward Junction City, located on the Arkansas state line.
 US 167 follows Main Street through town and intersects LA 9 (West Fifth Street).
 At 3rd Street, the highway crosses the state line into Junction City, Arkansas and proceeds northward co-signed with US 63 toward El Dorado.